KerstinLieu/assessment_dir/README.md

 The aim of this investigation, is to look into the evolutionary relationship of these genes.

-The working annotated code that I've uploaded will make a fasta file containing the coding sequence (obtained from TAIR) for the 10 copper amine oxidase genes in a gene family.
+The working annotated code that I've uploaded will make a fasta file containing the coding sequence (obtained from TAIR database) for the 10 copper amine oxidase genes in a gene family.

 The FASTA file made containing these sequences were uploaded